cguth7/cguth7.github.io/_posts/2021-02-03-history-of-solving-poker.md

 Given this insight, how have “feel” players who rarely consider advanced mathematical principles thrived in poker for decades?
 Doyle Brunson’s famous book, Super/System: A Course in Power Poker from 1978 mainly prescribes a style of aggression, notably in cases where most players would be more passive.
 Billings notes that this advice was based off of experience and not mathematical soundness, but is valid from a mathematical perspective, because opponents are far more likely to make mistakes when faced with a bet or raise than when facing a check or call.

 The implication here is that despite many players not considering sophisticated mathematical and game theoretical principles, they can develop to use plays that make sense mathematically learned over time from trial and error and recognizing patterns that work.
-However, nowawdays, many of the world’s best players do indeed use sophisticated statistical software to analyze their hands and their opponent’s hands, as well as simulation software to run mathematical simulations on common hand situations.
+However, nowadays, many of the world’s best players do indeed use sophisticated statistical software to analyze their hands and their opponent’s hands, as well as simulation software to run mathematical simulations on common hand situations.

 ## History of Poker Agents
 The main types of poker agents have been **knowledge based** (using rules or formulas),